Cyclist left shaken after being pelted with cement on Edinburgh bike path

 Mitchell stopped to film the obstruction before asking one of the workers if they had permission to block the path.

-After an angry confrontation, Mitchell says he started to cycle away when the worker threw a spade of cement at his back, plastering his jacket and parts of his Moulton bike.
+After an angry confrontation, Mitchell says he started to cycle away when the worker threw a shovel full of cement at his back, plastering his jacket and parts of his Moulton bike.

 "When I approached Potterrow from Nicholson Square it was all cornered off with no signs put up and there was a cement mixer blocking the road,” Mitchell told Edinburgh Live.

-Note: Update - the crazy street furniture (lampposts in middle of cycle path) are apparently temporary.
-When tram tracks are completed apparently lights...